TheMediocritist/pdbpm/README.md

 A [Playdate](play.date) library for syncing events to the BPM of an audio track.
 Almost entirely the work of rxi, from here: https://github.com/rxi/lovebpm

+# Not currently working due to missing functions

 ## Installation
 The [pdbpm.lua](pdbpm.lua?raw=1) file should be dropped into an existing